BaisycCoin/bsycInstall/scripts/readme.md

 **This script can generate a private key for you, or you can generate your own private key on the Desktop software.**

 Steps generate your own private key.
-1. Download and install BSYC 3.1.0 for Windows -   Download Link  - https://github.com/ipsum-network/ips/releases/
+1. Download and install BSYC 3.1.0 for Windows -   Download Link  - https://github.com/BaisycCoin/BaisycCoin/releases/
 2. When you start BSYC, the wallet will **NOT"** sync.
-3. We need to add the seeds (addnode=.....)
-4. Go to **Tools -> Click "Open Wallet Configuration File"**
-5. Copy and paste the seeds from this link into the file you just opened (ips.conf) https://github.com/ipsum-network/seeds
-6. Save and close the file.

 7. Exit the BSYC Wallet, then Open the BSYC Wallet
 8. Go to **Tools -> Click "Debug Console"**
 9. Type the following command: **masternode genkey**
 10. You now have your generated **Private Key**  (MasternodePrivKey)